The Crimes We Commit Against Our Bodies:

 See, omega 6 is essential to your health, but modern diets have too much omega 6 and not enough omega 3.
 It is a problem of balance.

-Too much omega 6 can cause:
+Too much omega 6 can contribute to:

 On the other hand if you get in the right balance with omega 3 you can do a lot to improve your health.